-1 Australian Bureau of Statistics, Ngaanyatjarraku (S) (LGA56620) 2016 Census of Population and Housing, viewed 20 January 2021
+1 Australian Bureau of Statistics, Ngaanyatjarraku (S) (LGA56620) 2016 Census overall increase.

 Shire of Ngaanyatjarraku's population on the night of the census in 2016.
 An increase from the 1,437 estimated population at the time of the 2011 census.
-The resident population trend of the Lands is stable with a small overall increase.
+The resident population trend of the Lands is stable with a small